Voting age: Debate on lowering the voting age

 Around 2000, a number of countries began to consider whether the voting age ought to be reduced further, with arguments most often being made in favor of a reduction to 16.
 In Brazil, the age was lowered to 16 in the 1988 Constitution, while the lower voting age took effect for the first time in the 1989 Presidential Election.
 The earliest moves in Europe came during the 1990s, when the voting age for municipal elections in some States of Germany was lowered to 16.
 Lower Saxony was the first state to make such a reduction, in 1995, and four other states did likewise.

-In 2007, Austria became the first country to allow 16- and 17-year-olds to vote in national elections, with the expanded franchise first being consummated in the 2009 European Parliament election.
+In 2007, Austria became the first european country to allow 16- and 17-year-olds to vote in national elections, with the expanded franchise first being consummated in the 2009 European Parliament election.
 A study of young voters' behavior on that occasion showed them to be as capable as older voters to articulate their beliefs and to make voting decisions appropriate for their preferences.
 Their knowledge of the political process was only insignificantly lower than in older cohorts, while trust in democracy and willingness to participate in the process were markedly higher.
 Additionally, there was evidence found for the first time of a voting boost among young people age 16–25 in Austria.

 During the 2000s several proposals for a reduced voting age were put forward in U.S. states, including California, Florida and Alaska, but none were successful.
 In Oregon, Senate Joint Resolution 22 has been introduced to reduce the voting age from 18 to 16.
 A national reduction was proposed in 2005 in Canada and in the Australian state of New South Wales, but these proposals were not adopted.
 In May 2009, Danish Member of Parliament Mogens Jensen presented an initiative to the Parliamentary Assembly of the Council of Europe in Strasbourg to lower the voting age in Europe to 16.
+In 2026 Hungary’s prime minister proposed lowering voting age to 16.

 Demands to reduce the voting age to 16 years were again brought forward by activists of the school strike for climate movement in several countries (including Germany and the UK).